Hariharan-2711/Python-game/README.md

 # Python-game
 Matching pairs memory game in python using the pygame library

+Game rules - In this game the user will be presented with a list of tiles containing pair of images which will be hidden behind the tile.
+Whenever the user clicks a tile its underlying image will be shown.
+The user will be able to flip or view only two consecutive tiles at a time.
+The task of the user is to match all the tiles as soon as possible.

 app_logic.py
    This python program contains the logic for creating a window of 512 X 512 size, displaying the tiles, mapping two consecutive tiles if they are same and flipping of tiles.